Praise for Fragments and Pierlot:

 In 2019-2020 she is the recipient of funding from ArtsACT, to work on a historical children’s fiction about the 1934 Macrobertson AirRace.

 Alan Sunderland is married with three sons and lives in Sydney.
-He is an award winning journalist who now works in management at the ABC and is the author of seven children’s books.
+He is a retired, award winning journalist who now consults and writes and talks about children’s books and journalism.

-Wendy Orr is an internationally published and award-winning author of more than thirty books, ranging from picture books to adult.
+Wendy Orr is an internationally published and award-winning author of more than thirty books, ranging from picture books to adult ficiton.
 She was born in Canada, and grew up in France, Canada and USA.
 After high school she studied occupational therapy in England, married an Australian farmer, and moved to Australia.
 They had a son and daughter, and now live on five acres of bush on the Mornington Peninsula, south of Melbourne.
-Her books have won awards in Australia and around the world, and have been translated into twenty-seven languages.
+Her books have been translated into twenty-seven languages.

 Jayne Lyons is married and a full time working mother, with one daughter.
 She was born and raised in the UK.
 In 2004, while living in Aberdeen, she became very bored one day and applied for a job in Perth, Australia and four months later she was there.
 She has been living in Perth since January 2005.
-Jayne has worked for the Oil Industry as a geologist/geophysicist and most recently in management, for twenty years.
-She writes every day, on the bus, at lunchtime, in the evening and at weekends.
-She likes writing funny, irreverent stories for children, and especially having a very free hand with language.
-There is nothing she likes more than inventing new words.
+Jayne works for a major Australian corporation offsetting carbon emissions.
+She has also worked in the developing world and seen first hand the challenges faced by children there.
+She is passionate about children being given the opportuity to achieve their dreams.
 Jayne loves talking about books and writing to students and adults of all ages and is available as a speaker.

 Adult and children’s non-fiction author